MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/dual-sta-connectivity.md

+---
+title: Dual STA connectivity
+description: WiFiCx enables simultaneous connections to more than one STA when the client driver supports it.
+keywords:
+- WiFiCx WDF class extension, WiFiCx, WiFi NetAdapterCx ms.date: 09/15/2021 ms.localizationpriority: medium
+---

 # Dual STA connectivity

 WiFiCx enables simultaneous connections to more than one STA (Secondary STA connectivity) when the client driver supports it.
 In its initial iteration this feature only supports a maximum of two STA connections, but this may change later.